ptbyrne/app-store-connect-mcp-server/README.md

 npm run type-check
 ```

+## Acknowledgments

+This project is a fork of [app-store-connect-mcp-server](https://github.com/JoshuaRileyDev/app-store-connect-mcp-server) originally created by [Joshua Riley](https://github.com/JoshuaRileyDev).
+Thanks to Joshua for the foundational work that made this project possible.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.